e-conomic/vml-docs/docs/source/getting_started.rst

 that they set the :code:`iss` claim, so Autosuggest can identify and verify the issuer.
-If the issuer is a known consumer of Autosuggest and the signature can be verified custom claims in the content of the JWT token are used by autosuggest, an example being :code:`dsl` that describes the location of a dataset.
+If the issuer is a known consumer of Autosuggest and the signature can be verified custom claims in the content of the JWT token are used by Autosuggest, an example being :code:`dsl` that describes the location of a dataset.
 Below is an example in python genereting a JWT token with the given master credentials, this token will expire 01/01/2017.